 When you trek Nepal, you’ll want to feel well prepared.
 I’ve trekked in Nepal several times and have learnt some things the hard way.
 I’m sharing my top tips with you now, so you don’t have to!
-I have plenty more which I’ll share another time, but I believe these 8 tips are the most important things you need to know and remember.
+I have plenty more which you can read here.
+But I believe the following 8 tips are the most important things you need to know and remember.
 These tips will help you stay safe and set you up to have an amazing experience in Nepal!

 My Top Tips for Trekking Nepal